DUNKELD CONSERVATION STATION - DICK OYA, SRI LANKA

 This partnership between Resplendent Ceylon’s Tea Trails/Dilmah Conservation and WWCT was formed in response to the leopard mortality incidents in the area in early 2016.
 All involved realized the need for targeted conservation in the Central Highlands, now declared a world heritage site.

-By having a research and conservation station in this area of the country, long term monitoring of these important montane forests is now possible.
-WWCT also works closely with the government regional Department of Wildlife Conservation offices to increase community awareness of the importance of these watershed forests and improve targeted conservation measures such as removal of illegal snares set for animals and reduction in forest destruction.
+By having a research and conservation station in this area of the country, long-term monitoring of these important montane forests is now possible.
+The WWCT also works closely with the government regional Department of Wildlife Conservation offices to increase community awareness of the importance of these watershed forests and improve targeted conservation measures, such as the removal of illegal snares set for animals and the reduction in forest destruction.

 Figure 1.
 Guests and Dilmah management arriving for the opening of the Dunkeld Conservation Station (images captured on remote cameras set up in vicinity).

 Figure 2.
 The Dunkeld Conservation Station situated in the vicinity of the Dilmah tea factory is home to WWCT’s research team.